amplience/awesome-dynamic-content-extensions/contributing.md

 - Don't start the description with A or An.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
-- New categories or improvements to the existing categorization are welcome.
 - Run [awesome-lint](https://github.com/sindresorhus/awesome-lint) on your PR before submitting

 Thank you for your suggestions!